Coordinated Universal Time: History

 In 1967, the SI second was redefined in terms of the frequency supplied by a caesium atomic clock.
 The length of second so defined was practically equal to the second of ephemeris time.
 This was the frequency that had been provisionally used in TAI since 1958.
 It was soon decided that having two types of second with different lengths, namely the UTC second and the SI second used in TAI, was a bad idea.
 It was thought better for time signals to maintain a consistent frequency, and that this frequency should match the SI second.
 Thus it would be necessary to rely on time steps alone to maintain the approximation of UT.
 This was tried experimentally in a service known as "Stepped Atomic Time" (SAT), which ticked at the same rate as TAI and used jumps of 0.2 seconds to stay synchronised with UT2.

 There was also dissatisfaction with the frequent jumps in UTC (and SAT).
 In 1968, Louis Essen, the inventor of the caesium atomic clock, and G. M. R. Winkler both independently proposed that steps should be of 1 second only. to simplify future adjustments.
 This system was eventually approved as leap seconds in a new UTC in 1970 and implemented in 1972, along with the idea of maintaining the UTC second equal to the TAI second.
 This CCIR Recommendation 460 "stated that (a) carrier frequencies and time intervals should be maintained constant and should correspond to the definition of the SI second; (b) step adjustments, when necessary, should be exactly 1 s to maintain approximate agreement with Universal Time (UT); and (c) standard signals should contain information on the difference between UTC and UT."

 As an intermediate step at the end of 1971, there was a final irregular jump of exactly 0.107758 TAI seconds, making the total of all the small time steps and frequency shifts in UTC or TAI during 1958–1971 exactly ten seconds, so that 1 January 1972 00:00:00 UTC was 1 January 1972 00:00:10 TAI exactly, and a whole number of seconds thereafter.
 At the same time, the tick rate of UTC was changed to exactly match TAI.
 UTC also started to track UT1 rather than UT2.
-Some time signals started to broadcast the DUT1 correction (UT1 − UTC) for applications requiring a closer approximation of UT1 than UTC now provided.
+Some time signals started to broadcast the DUT1 correction (UT1 − UTC) for applications requiring a closer approximation of UT1 than UTC provided.

 The current version of UTC is defined by International Telecommunication Union Recommendation (ITU-R TF.460-6), Standard-frequency and time-signal emissions, and is based on International Atomic Time (TAI) with leap seconds added at irregular intervals to compensate for the accumulated difference between TAI and time measured by Earth's rotation.
 Leap seconds are inserted as necessary to keep UTC within 0.9 seconds of the UT1 variant of universal time.
-See the "Current number of leap seconds" section for the number of leap seconds inserted to date.
+See for the number of leap seconds inserted to date.